tilde-nlp/neasqc_wp6_qnlp_rc/README.md

 For the cross-validation version, you want the same columns as above, plus the following:
 * 'split' - this column contains numbers in the range [0, K-1] where K is the number of folds in the cross-validation proceedure.
 This number will indicate what split the data belongs to.

-If you have a dataset with the 'class', 'split' and 'sentence' column, and want to vectorise the sentences using fastText and add the result embeddings in a new 'reduced_embedding' column, you can use [generate_fasttext_dataset.py](/neasqc_wp61/data/data_processing/generate_fasttext_dataset.py) as described in the previous subsection.
+If you have a dataset with the `class`, `split` and `sentence` column, and want to vectorise the sentences using fastText and add the result embeddings in a new 'reduced_embedding' column, you can use `generate_fasttext_dataset.py` as described in the previous subsection.

 ##### Cross-validation example
 1. From the root of the directory, navigate to `neasqc_wp61` by using: <pre><code>cd neasqc_wp61</code></pre>